molepi-precmed/mrhevo/README.md

 ## Troubleshooting

-This package was tested on Ubuntu 24.10 with `gcc version 9.4.0 (Ubuntu 9.4.0-1ubuntu1~20.04.2)` and R4.3.
-This package has not been tested on MacOS or Windows.
+This R package was tested on Ubuntu 24.10, but not yet on MacOS or Windows.
 Please notify us of any problems.

 Here we have listed some common errors that you may experience when installing or using the package.
 Please note this list is not exhaustive.